functionland/docs/docs/api/data.md

 # Data API

 Data API provides a graphql based interface for storing and querying structured data.
-Decentralized application developers for Box can use this API to create, update and delete JSON documents using a standard graphql interface directly on their Box.
-The Data API is a part of [Borg Client](https://github.com/functionland/fula/tree/main/libraries/borg-client) and you can use it using the `graphql` interface.
+Decentralized application developers for BOX can use this API to create, update and delete JSON documents using a standard graphql interface directly on their BOX.
+The Data API is a part of [FULA Client](https://github.com/functionland/fula/tree/main/libraries/fula-client) and you can use it using the `graphql` interface.

 Currently, there are 4 types of mutation and a single query type that you can use.
 In this document you can find the definition and a simple example for each operation, if you are familiar with graphql schemas, you may find the current [graphql schema](https://github.com/functionland/fula/blob/main/apps/box/src/graph/gql-engine/schema.ts)  for the Data API useful.